top of page

 On June 1, 2023, local anesthesia for Georgia dental hygienists went into effect.
 Under Georgia Board of Dentistry Rule 150-5-.07,

-a dental hygienist under the direct supervision of a Georgia licensed dentist may administer local anesthesia for hygiene purposes, including intraoral block anesthesia, soft tissue infiltration anesthesia, or both, to a non-sedated patient that requires local anesthesia for pain management and who is 18 years of age or older if the following criteria are met.
+a dental hygienist under the direct supervision of a Georgia licensed dentist may administer local anesthesia for hygiene purposes, including intraoral block anesthesia, soft tissue infiltration anesthesia, or both, to a non-sedated patient who requires local anesthesia for pain management and who is 18 years of age or older if the following criteria are met.

 Kathy Bassett.jpg